DMG614/takehome-assessment-Diogo/docs/data_acquisition.md

 **Option B: NREL API (Chosen Approach)**
 - **Pros**: Official programmatic interface; designed for automation; returns structured JSON; supports full dataset retrieval; free and publicly available
 - **Cons**: Requires a one-time signup (2 minutes) and environment variable configuration
-- **Verdict**: The correct engineering solution.
+- **Verdict**: The correct engineering solution, in this situation.
 The API is the DOE's intended method for automated access.

 **Getting the API Key:**
 1. Go to https://developer.nrel.gov/signup/